-In addition to meeting the Lyle School of Engineering degree requirements for a Master of Science degree, candidates are required to satisfy these additional requirements:

-Thirty term credit hours, with a minimum graduate GPA of 3.000 on a 4.000 scale.
+In addition to meeting the Lyle School of Engineering degree requirements for an M.S. degree, candidates are required to satisfy these additional requirements: 30 term credit hours, with a minimum graduate GPA of 3.000 on a 4.000 scale.
 Additional articulation courses may be required for students without rigorous engineering undergraduate degrees.